WannaBe-GameDev/JBlogs-MERN/README.md

 ![Blogging Web Application](https://yourimageurlhere.com)

 ## Introduction
 This project is a Blogging Web Application built from scratch using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The primary objective was to gain hands-on experience with basic CRUD operations in MongoDB while also delving into the development of a full-fledged web application using React and Express.
+The primary objective was to gain hands-on experience with basic CRUD operations in MongoDB while also delving into the development of a full-fledged web application using React, Express and MongoDB.

 ## Functionalities
 1. **Register:** Users can register for an account by providing necessary details.